Die Cut Foam Gaskets: 7 Mistakes That Cause Poor Sealing

 Conclusion

-Die cut foam gasket failure usually comes from poor material choice, wrong compression, weak adhesive, loose tolerances, rough edges, unrealistic testing, or missing verification.
-At Sanken, we help OEM customers build better sealing solutions through precision die cutting, material expertise, adhesive lamination, and strict quality control.
+Die cut foam gasket failure usually comes from poor material choice, wrong compression, weak adhesive, loose tolerances, rough edges, unrealistic testing or missing verification.

 Need Custom Solutions?